Chernihiv: Early history

 Chernihiv was first mentioned (as Черниговъ) in the Rus'–Byzantine Treaty (907), but the time of its establishment is unknown.
 Artifacts from the Khazar Khaganate uncovered by archaeological excavations at a settlement there indicate that it seems to have existed at least as early as the 9th century.
 Towards the end of the 10th century, the city probably had its own rulers.
 It was there that the Black Grave, one of the largest and earliest royal mounds in Eastern Europe, was excavated in the 19th century.

+During the late 11th - early 12th century Chernihiv hegumen Daniel travelled to the Holy Land, leaving an eyewitness account of his trip.
+Parts of a lost chronicle created in the city have been preserved in later documents.

-The city was the second wealthiest and most important in the southern portion of the Kievan Rus'.
+The city was second in wealth and importance in the southern portion of the Kievan Rus'.
 From the early 11th century on, it was the seat of the powerful Principality of Chernigov, whose rulers at times vied for power with Kievan Grand Princes, and often overthrew them and took the primary seat in Kiev for themselves.

-The grand principality was the largest in Kievan Rus and included not only the Severian towns but even such remote regions as Murom, Ryazan and Tmutarakan.
+The principality was the largest in Kievan Rus and included not only the Severian towns but even such remote regions as Murom, Ryazan and Tmutarakan.
 The golden age of Chernigov, when the city population peaked at 25,000, lasted until 1239 when the city was sacked by the hordes of Batu Khan, and entered a long period of relative obscurity.

 The area fell under the Grand Duchy of Lithuania in 1353.
 The city was burned again by Crimean khan Meñli I Giray in 1482 and 1497 and in the 15th to 17th centuries changed hands several times between Lithuania, Muscovy (1408–1420 and from 1503), and the Polish-Lithuanian Commonwealth (1618–1648), where it was granted Magdeburg rights in 1623 and in 1635 became a seat of Chernihiv Voivodeship in the Lesser Poland Province.

 The area's importance increased again in the middle of the 17th century during and after the Khmelnytsky Uprising.
 In the Hetman State, Chernihiv was the city of deployment for the Chernihiv regiment (both a military and territorial unit of the state at the time).